xidaogy/xidaogy.github.io/_pages/english.md

 - September 2021–present: Ph.D. student, Department of Industrial Engineering and Economics, School of Engineering, Tokyo Institute of Technology

 ## Fellowship
-- October 2021–present: Tokyo Tech Advanced Human Resource Development Fellowship for Doctoral Students
+- October 2021–March 2022: Tokyo Tech Advanced Human Resource Development Fellowship for Doctoral Students
+- April 2022-present: Research Fellowship for Young Scientists (DC1), Japan Society for the Promotion of Science

 ## Society Menbership
 - The Operations Research Society of Japan